wendlanm/good-day-to-study-up/README.md

 **Communication contract:**

 1.)
-Clear instructions for how to programmatically REQUEST data from the microservice (including example call)
+Clear instructions for how to programmatically REQUEST data from the microservice (including example call).

 To request data from the leaderboard microservice, set up a ZeroMQ client instance and send "get_leaderboard" formatted as bytes as shown below: